qinscode/eoi_crawler/README.md

    python eoi_data_collection.py
    ```

-This script will loop through each state in Australia, navigate through the SkillSelect website, search for the specific state's data, and export the data for further analysis.
-If any errors occur during execution, the script will print the error and continue with the next iteration.

-By automating this data collection process, the script saves time and ensures accuracy in retrieving the necessary data from the SkillSelect platform.
+### Clicking Process

+The program performs clicks on the webpage using the following process:

+1. Identification of Web Elements: The program identifies the web elements on the webpage where it needs to perform clicks.
+This is typically done using XPath expressions, CSS selectors, or other locating strategies provided by Selenium.
+2. Waiting for Element to be Clickable: Before performing a click action, the program waits for the targeted element to become clickable.
+This ensures that the element is fully loaded and ready to receive user interactions.
+The wait_and_click function utilizes Selenium's WebDriverWait to wait for the element to be clickable.
+3. Performing Click Action: Once the element is deemed clickable, the program executes the click action.
+This is done using the click() method on the identified WebElement object.
+4. Handling Exceptions: The program includes exception handling to deal with any errors that may occur during the clicking process.
+This ensures robustness and prevents the program from crashing unexpectedly.
+If an exception occurs, the program logs the error and continues with the next iteration or action.
+Repeat Process: The program repeats the above steps as necessary, clicking on different elements or performing clicks in a loop according to the logic of the automation task.